thomasdideriksen/metadata/README.md

 ![alt text](https://www.dropbox.com/s/8wzwlp7cxjh5dd8/complex.png?raw=1)

-In this case you can obtain the blue tag, using the following address.
+In this case you can obtain the blue tag, using the following IFD path.

 ```javascript
 var tag = exif.getTag('/ifd[0]/subifds[1]/ifd[1]/subifds[0]/ifd[0]', 0xff0a);
 ```

-You can get a complete list of all the tags in a file, including their addresses, by using the *enumerateTags* method.
+You can get a complete list of all the tags in a file, including their IFD paths, by using the *enumerateTags* method.

 # documentation